Jessy-Yeh/Jessy-Yeh/README.md

 Hello! 你好 👋

-- 🔭 I’m currently a bootcamper in the School of Code
+I'm Jessy from Taiwan and currently based in Birmingham, UK.

-- 🌱 I’m currently learning HTML, CSS, JavaScript, React...
+🔭 I’m a bootcamper in the School of Code
-- :octocat: I'm from Taiwan and currently based in Birmingham, UK
+💻 The languages I use: HTML, CSS, JavaScript, React